mikemarsian/serially/README.md

 [![Build Status](https://circleci.com/gh/mikemarsian/serially.svg?&style=shield&circle-token=93a8f2925ebdd64032108118ef6e17eb3848d767)](https://circleci.com/gh/mikemarsian/serially)
 [![Code Climate](https://codeclimate.com/github/mikemarsian/serially/badges/gpa.svg)](https://codeclimate.com/github/mikemarsian/serially)

-Have you ever had a plain ruby class or an ActiveRecord model, that needed to define a series of background tasks, that for each instance of that class had to run serially, strictly one after another?
+Have you ever had a class that required a series of background tasks to run serially, strictly one after another?
 Than Serially is for you.
 All background jobs are scheduled using resque in a queue called `serially', and Serially makes sure that for every instance of your class, only one task runs at a time.
 Different instances of the same class do not interfere with each other and their tasks can run in parallel.
+Serially works for both plain ruby classes and ActiveRecord models.
+In case of the latter, all task runs results for all classes are recorded in a `serially_tasks` table which you can interrogate pragmatically.

 Note: this gem is in active development and currently is not intended to run in production.